Seventh Annual Undergraduate Ethics Symposium, April 10-12, 2014

 Consisting of DePauw University faculty members, the selection committee for the Undergraduate Ethics Symposium will identify up to thirty works, whose authors will then be invited to the Institute for the three-day symposium, April 10-12, 2014.
 During the Symposium, these students will meet in seminars led by one of the distinguished visiting scholars or professionals, who will read the students’ works and facilitate discussion about them.
 The students’ travel (airfare or mileage at $.42 per mile up to $400), lodging, and meals while at DePauw will be covered by the Institute.

-The deadline for submissions is February 1, 2014.
+The deadline for submissions has been extended to February 7, 2014.
 Verbal texts should be submitted in Microsoft Word format, not pdf.
 (N.B.
 Place your name and affiliation in a separate document, so that the works may be read anonymously.)
 The precise format of the visual entries may vary, but please note that all works must be submitted electronically, so that they may be transmitted easily to the faculty readers and other students.
 We would appreciate your submitting the written work in Chicago style.
 Student essayists (both scholarly and creative non-fiction) and student fiction writers should submit work which does not exceed 3,500 words.
 Student poets should submit 5-10 poems, not more than 10 pages total; student playwrights and screenwriters should submit a single dramatic work, up to 10 pages in length; film makers and documentarians should submit a single film, up to 10 minutes long; photographers should submit approximately 10 photographs or a video accompanied by a short description.
 Students whose works are accepted for the Symposium will be notified by March 1, 2014.